Readpato/booking-system/README.md

 The user needs to insert valid input fields to correctly add a booking:

-- Name of the client must be First Name and Last Name
+- Name of the client must be First Name and Last Name.
 - The quantity of the people needs to be a number.
 - The hour of the booking needs to be selected to submit the booking.
-- The cellphone needs to comply with european standards (+xx xxx xxx xx xx);
+- The cellphone needs to comply with european standards (+xx xxx xxx xx xx).

 Once a segment reached its max capacity, the segment cannot be chosen again until there is new space available.
 This will be signaled with the container turning red and the number of available space turning red.